maplibre/martin/docs/src/config-file.md

 # If the client accepts multiple compression formats, and the tile source is not pre-compressed, which compression should be used. `gzip` is faster, but `brotli` is smaller, and may be faster with caching.
 Default could be different depending on Martin version.
 preferred_encoding: gzip

+# Enable or disable Martin web UI.
+At the moment, only allows `enable-for-all` which enables the web UI for all connections.
+This may be undesirable in a production environment. [default: disable]
+web_ui: disable

 # Database configuration.
 This can also be a list of PG configs.
 postgres:
   # Database connection string.
 You can use env vars too, for example: